Valley of the Dawn: Jaguars in an transitional Era towards the Third Millennium.

 A gaze towards community-based spirtual rituals that involve an amalgam of tradicional practices, which does not have as its prime intention the function of evangelization or commercialization of faith, becomes an urgent practice at this moment.
 This is an approach to the doctrine thru some of the architectural and symbolic elements, details of certain rituals performed in specific dates and everyday routinary celebrations.

 Thru an intimistic zoom, this series intends to showcase our human search and need of belonging to a community and the necessary representation and ritualization of those public encounters.

-This is part of a long-term documentary project, which I am developing with the community of Cavalcante, documenting the singularities of a desolate town, representative of so much of what this country is composed of, iobserving in parallel the expansion of the agro bussiness into the Cerrado biome, and how it is affecting the region surrounding the Chapada dos Veadeiros Natural Reserve.
+This is part of a long-term documentary project, which I am developing with the community of Cavalcante, documenting the singularities of a desolate town, observing the expansion of the agro bussiness into the Cerrado biome, and how it is affecting the region surrounding the Chapada dos Veadeiros Natural Reserve.
 It is also part of a greater body of work on rites and faith in Mexico and Brasil.